myf5/linjing.io.source/content/home/hero.md

 +++
 ## Hey, Welcome, I am **Jing Lin 林静**, Senior Solution Architect at F5.

-Over 17 years experience to Application Service and Delivery.
-Familiar to Loadbalance realm.
-An advocate of Cloud native.
-Cloud, Service Mesh, Kubernetes, PaaS, Envoy, NGINX are my attention.
-Check my technology blogs https://myf5.net
+With over 17 years of experience in application services and delivery, I specialize in the realm of load balancing and cloud-native technologies.
+My expertise encompasses AI gateways, LLM security, LLM development platforms such as LangChain and Dify, cloud computing, service mesh, Kubernetes, PaaS, Envoy, NGINX, and F5 solutions.
+Passionate about driving innovation in modern infrastructure, I share insights and technical expertise on my blog: https://myf5.net.